 MONISTAT 5 (miconazole nitrate) by Personal Genomics is clinical pharmacology miconazole nitrate exhibits fungicidal activity in vitro against species of the genus candida.
-Approved for vulvovaginal candidiasis, candidiasis, tinea cruris and 1 more indications.
 First approved in 1989.

-MONISTAT 5 (miconazole nitrate) is a vaginal antifungal suppository approved in 1989 for treating vulvovaginal candidiasis and other fungal infections.
-It exhibits fungicidal activity against Candida species through an unknown pharmacologic mechanism, with minimal systemic absorption following intravaginal administration.
-The 3-day suppository regimen provides comparable efficacy to 7-day topical cream formulations.
+MONISTAT 5 (miconazole nitrate) is a vaginal antifungal suppository approved in 1989 for the treatment of vulvovaginal candidiasis.
+The drug exhibits fungicidal activity against Candida species through an unknown pharmacologic mechanism.
+It is administered intravaginally with minimal systemic absorption.

 CLINICAL PHARMACOLOGY Miconazole nitrate exhibits fungicidal activity in vitro against species of the genus Candida.
 The pharmacologic mode of action is unknown.
 Following intravaginal administration of miconazole nitrate, small amounts are absorbed.
 Administration of a single dose of miconazole…